velartrill/velartrill.github.io/orig/reunited.md

 -- lights up and offers her a pack of cigarettes at somepoint "are those even allowed? where did you even get them" "i don't particularly care what the Central Worlds think of my vices" etc
 -- director is involved in conspiracy against Central Worlds control and is secretly trying to influence cassi to join up -- lisuan shows up unexpectedly and coldly lectures the director about loyalty

+Niltar looks miserable.
+"Liv?"

+"Nili?
+What's up?"
+He pats her on the shoulder, she doesn't react.

+"I really feel like a piece of shit right now."

+Livkir rolls his eyes.
+"Oh, come on.
+What is it now?"

+"I had some time to think, after we talked early, and I just… blood and thunder, Liv, I feel like I'm just taking the worst kind of advantage of you."
+She squeezes her eyes tightly shut.
+"I feel so *childish* right now.
+You're so good to me and so generous to me and it's just been so much… easier to use you for intimacy than to actually, fucking, do this the right way.
+Stars above, here I am, literally a teenage girl, and I'm still just… awkwardly cozying up to my friends when I don't have anyone to fuck.
+Our bet — it doesn't even matter, whether you're right or I'm right.
+It doesn't matter if it's easy or it's hard.
+I should still be going out and flirting with people and—"

+"Hey, hey, slow down there!"
+Livkir exclaims, patting her cheek and leaning closer.
+"You are going at like one hundred klicks a minute here.

+"I'm always gonna be here for you, okay?
+Always.
+I want you to be able to put yourself out there, yeah, but stars and skies, Nili, you don't have to just… deprive yourself and cut yourself off until you figure out how to do it all on your own.
+You are treating yourself worse than you'd ever treat anyone else right now."
+He pulls her close, ignoring her feeble struggles.
+"Shh.
+Look.
+You know that sleepover Ferlis is having over in the boys' dorm?"

+She tilts her head.
+"I… heard about it, yeah.
+Wh-why—?"

+"'Cuz I think that would be a good opportunity for you.
+You want to learn how to flirt, okay, here's your first lesson: show up a little drunk with messy hair in half a *rancal* and pull your usual supercilious ice queen act—"

+"—I am *not* a—"

+"—and I give you my word the boys will be all over you.
+Shit, Nil, you think your past makes you unattractive to people?
+It gives you *mystique,* is what it does.
+Especially now with how hot you are.
+I don't think you really understand guys — the first one to conquer *you* is never gonna stop bragging about it.
+I was gonna go anyway, I'd be happy to take you along and be your wingman."

+There's a chirp from the console, and she opens her eyes.
+"Incoming message — Niltar Tegvari."

+> **Cassil Tegvar:** i'm on the train right now
+>
+> ---
+>
+> **Niltar Tegvari:** oh thank fuck
+>
+> **Niltar Tegvari:** oh fuck cas im sorry about last night
+>
+> **Niltar Tegvari:** i totally freaked. its okay i promise i didnt do anything stupid-er than usual
+>
+> **Cassil Tegvar:** babe it's okay i'm just glad you're alive
+>
+> **Cassil Tegvar:** swear on ten thousand stars i will murder those barbarian devils if they ever try to separate us again
+>
+> **Niltar Tegvari:** so. shevran, huh?
+>
+> **Cassil Tegvar:** whoa yeah, how did you know
+>
+> **Niltar Tegvari:** oooff uh long story
+>
+> **Niltar Tegvari:** gang got together and we tried to track you down best we could
+>
+> **Niltar Tegvari:** all they told us was you got arrested but you were coming home
+>
+> **Niltar Tegvari:** i think i was too scared to even believe them until just now tho
+>
+> **Cassil Tegvar:** whoa yeah, how did you know
+> :: \_